 Looking to book tests for travel?
 Read our article that looks into the good and bad of travel test providers

 What happens if I test positive while on holiday in Italy?

 You must quarantine at your hotel, and you will have to pay for it yourself upfront.
-Therefore, having insurance to cover this scenario is vital.
+Therefore, having insurance that covers this scenario is vital.
 Make sure you read the policy details carefully and, if in doubt, check with the insurer whether this scenario is covered before buying the policy.